WebberZone/better-search/readme.txt

 * Features:
 	* New option to exclude password protected posts from the results
+	* New option to exclude post/page or custom post type IDs from the results

 * Enhancements:
 	* Admin interface now uses the Settings API - Please double check your settings.
 You can delete the old settings using the Tools sub-menu